alistairjoelquinn/atelier.nvim/README.md

 ![Screenshot 2025-05-24 at 19 41 10](https://github.com/user-attachments/assets/b244ff14-5325-4f34-9827-206908159396)

-We can return back to the library with `l` in order to change colorscheme again.
+We can return back to the library with `o` in order to change colorscheme again.
 Here we can press the number `1` to return back to `dull-ish` or we can pick another number to create another new colorscheme.

 ![Screenshot 2025-05-24 at 19 41 31](https://github.com/user-attachments/assets/d514c1b3-a4e3-4e9e-bfdb-991c00c0223a)